nrfconnect/sdk-nrf/doc/nrf/app_dev/config_and_build/config_and_build_system.rst

 If it does not find files that match the provided suffix, the build system will fall back to the default files without suffix.

 The file suffix can be any string, but many applications and samples in the |NCS| use ``release``.
-This suffix can be included in the :file:`prj.conf` file name (for example, :file:`prj_release.conf`), and also in file names for board configurations, child image Kconfig configurations, and others.
+You can include this suffix in the :file:`prj.conf` file name (for example, :file:`prj_release.conf`), in file names for board configurations, or image Kconfig configurations.
 In this way, these files are made dependent on the given configuration and are only used when that build configuration is generated.
 For example, if an application uses a custom :file:`nrf5340dk_nrf5340_cpuapp_release.overlay` overlay file, this file will be used together with the application's :file:`prj_release.conf` when you set :makevar:`FILE_SUFFIX` to ``release`` (``-DFILE_SUFFIX=release``).